 Be Brave tackles workplace numeracy, helping students understand percentages and other equations applicable to the workplace.
 However, it does so much more than that – building confidence, tackling bullying head-on, helping people learn to speak out, and changing attitudes.
 At Griffins, this has had an enormous impact on the company, individuals, and their families.
 Let’s hear Shirley’s story.

-Mum of three Shirley has been with Griffins for eight years, working her way up from table hand to Oven Operator, where she runs the oven from 4pm-midnight each day.
+Mum of three, Shirley, has been with Griffins for eight years, working her way up from table hand to Oven Operator, where she runs the oven from 4 pm to midnight each day.

 During Be Brave, she and her colleagues decided to focus on a big issue – communication.